logship-io/logsink.github.io/Logship/blog/2024-02-21-render-timechart.md

 ![Timechart basic](..//static/img/screenshots/2024-02-21/logship-timechart-basic.png)

-This unlocked the `render` opertion, which is only available as the last expression in a query.
+This unlocked the `render` operation, which is available as the last expression in a query.

 ```kusto
 table_name